soumyagaur3/ChatGPT_Terminal_Bot/README.md

 ## Contributing

 Contributions are welcome!
-If you find any issues or want to add new features, please create a pull request or submit an issue on the [GitHub repository](https://github.com/roshansingh10/ChatGPT-terminal-bot).
+If you find any issues or want to add new features, please create a pull request or submit an issue on the [GitHub repository](https://github.com/soumyagaur3/ChatGPT_Terminal_Bot)).

-## License

-This project is licensed under the [MIT License](LICENSE).
-Feel free to modify and distribute it according to your needs.

 ## Disclaimer